 Configuring the SMTP Relay Server on Your Linux Server Using cPanel

-NOTE: Before configuring your SMTP relay server, check the Control Panel in your hosting account to see which mail server you should use.
+NOTE: Before configuring your SMTP relay server, check the Hosting Control Panel to see which mail server you should use.
 For more information, see What are the relay mail server settings on my dedicated or virtual private server?.

 To configure the SMTP relay server on your Linux server using cPanel: